-Driving a Project to the Finish Line: Skills and Tactics to Lead Your Team to Success
+Driving a Project to the Finish Line: How to Lead a Team to Success

 Everyone wants to be successful.
 Whether it’s in a relationship, at a sport, or in the office during the 9 to 5, it’s safe to say that we all strive to find success in life.
 What’s the common denominator between all three of those areas of life – relationships, sports, and jobs?
 They all require working with a team.
-Below are five essential skills and tactics to focus on to ensure that your side, no matter what kind, is set up for success.
+Below are five essential skills and tactics on how to lead a team to success.

 1. Be a Clear Communicator